sugar-glider27/hawaii-google-maps-analysis/README.md

 ### Preprocessing:
 Before training, missing values in numerical features were imputed using the median value of the corresponding feature.
 Missing categorical values were imputed using the most frequent category.
 The categorical feature `category` was then transformed using one-hot encoding so that it could be used by the Decision Tree model.

-We performed a manual hyperparameter search over multiple combinations of:
+We performed a `GridSearchCV` with 5-fold cross-validation hyperparameter search over multiple combinations of:
 - `max_depth`
 - `min_samples_split`
 - `min_samples_leaf`